linpengcheng/PurefunctionPipelineDataflow/doc/markdown_literary_programming.md

 In the comments of code, you can draw flowcharts, tasklist, display data visualizations, etc.

+The method is to add extension instructions in any programming language comment area:
+- markdown
+- manual eval code, live eval code, print result, display data visualization and other directives

 When previewing or converting a format, you only need to simply preprocess: delete line comment characters with regular expressions,